Frequently asked questions about external wall insulation.

 Firstly, the Government only charge 5% VAT which in effect is a 15% subsidy.

-However there are now two schemes for grants available.
+However there is the following scheme for grants available.

 The Energy Company Obligation (ECO) is also available and payback is based upon energy cost savings.
 DJM can also access funding for ECO projects.